silvacms/documentation/source/silva/development_guidelines.rst

    $ ./bin/buildout

 Releasing and creating tags
 ===========================

-Before releasing a tag, make sure that all tests should work for Silva with this new version of your component:
+Before releasing a tag, make sure all tests run successfully with the new version of your component.

 .. code-block:: sh

    $ ./bin/instance test -s Products.Silva

-And run the tests of your extension (and any others which depend on it) if it has tests.
-(Which it should!)
+Knowing your extension has tests, run them and any other tests for extensions that depend on your extension.
+If your extension does not have test. *It should!*

 .. _tag-zope-product: